Ms. April Bowing - 3rd Degree Black Belt

 4. What do you think being a Black Belt means now?

 Help teach people what I have learned and am still learning.
-Nothing like before I became a black belt.

 5. What changed your opinion?

-All the hard work, sweat, and dedication made me see that there is more to being a black belt than the title.
+All the hard work, sweat, and dedication made me see that there is more to being

 6. What do you like the most about Taekwon-Do?